 - Fresh water.
 Change the vase water every day, or at least as often as you can!
 Again, hydrangeas thrive on extra water.
 You can also mist them daily to give them an extra boost!

 What do you think?
 Are these old wives’ tales or can we depend on some of these tricks to save our beautiful hydrangea blooms?
 I can promise that the soaking method works, but I’d love to hear from readers!
-Have you used any of these tips?
+Have you used any of these tips or any of my other florist secrets?
 Please share in the comments!